Arthurbdt/europe-military-spending/README.md

 ## 1. Introduction

 ### 1.1.
 Interest
-The annexion of Crimea by Russia in 2014 and, more recently, Russia's invasion of the Ukrainian territory on February 24th 2022 has brought back war to the European continent for the first time since the mid-90s.
+The annexion of Crimea by Russia in 2014 and, more recently, Russia's invasion of the Ukrainian territory on February 24th 2022 brought back war to the European continent for the first time since the mid-90s.

 The purpose of this web application is to assess the amount of resources allocated to military spending in Europe after 1991.
 It aims at answering questions like:
 - Which countries are the main military powers in Europe?